Advancing-Machine-Human-Reasoning-Lab/NLIwithACE/README.md

 ## Example Usage

 If you want to replicate what we did for the paper, then download the SNLI dataset (https://nlp.stanford.edu/projects/snli/).
 Update the line in run_S3.py to point to it; we used the dev set because this approach doesn't use a training step.
 So log in to the server, activate your virtualenv environment, and then start up the CoreNLP server using the java command listed above.
-Then, on the window you're running the python script on, point Python to the stanfore corenlp folder, using something like this:
+Then, on the window you're running the python script on, point Python to the stanford corenlp folder, using something like this:

 `export CORENLP_HOME=~/stanfordnlp_resources/stanford-corenlp-full-2018-10-05/stanford-corenlp-full-2018-10-05/`